ErrorNoInternet/NixOS/server/README.md

 # NixOS Server Configuration

 ## Getting Started
+Make sure you already have a functioning NixOS install.
+You might want to back up your existing files in `/etc/nixos` first.

+0. Clone this repository somewhere (`/etc/nixos/nixos-repository` for this guide).

-First make a directory called `secrets`.
+1. Create a directory called `secrets` in `/etc/nixos`.
 This is where you'll store private information such as WiFi passwords, authorized SSH keys, etc.

-Create a file in `secrets/` called `secrets.nix` with the following contents:
+Then, create a file in `secrets/` called `secrets.nix` with the following contents:
 ```nix
 let
     global = {};